 - TRANSPORTATION - Make sure the gas tank in your car is at least half full at all times.
 Consider alternate transportation; such as, public transportation or a bicycle, in case there are disruptions in the delivery of gasoline.
 Storing gasoline in the residence hall is prohibited since it can be extremely hazardous.

 University Police Department, Campus Emergency and 9-1-1 services are normally available.
 In case of an emergency, the Emergency Operations Center (EOC) is activated to act as a command center to handle emergencies.
 In such an event, tune your radio to local stations 920 AM, 1400 AM, or 98.1 FM in San Luis Obispo.

 The University's goal is to be prepared in case of an emergency.
 However, during an emergency, residents need to seek guidance from their Resident or Community Advisors and/or their CSD.

 Cal Poly has an emergency text messaging system.
 Students are encouraged to register for this service.
 The system enables students to receive timely information by text message or email about a campus emergency.
 Students must sign up for this service through the Cal Poly Portal.
 You must register your cell phone number to receive these emergency text message notifications.
 Go to your My Calpoly portal and click on the Personal Info tab to register.

 In the case of an emergency, residents may be asked to evacuate a building.
 Residents should proceed to the designated evacuation point and wait for further instructions.
 Residents should not leave campus without notifying a Housing staff member of their plans.
-Use the links below to view evacuation maps for specific living areas.
+Use the link below to view evacuation maps for campus.